-8.1.I Array Connection and Stands
+8.1.I Solar Collector Connection and Stands

-All portions of the solar array, physical attachment to the solar car, and all electrical connections between the solar array and the solar car must be carried by the solar car.
+- 8.1.I.1 All portions of the solar collector, physical attachment to the solar car, and all electrical connections between the solar collector and the solar car must be carried by the solar car.
 This includes but is not limited to stands, supports, and cables.
-Hand tools that do not become part of the solar array structure are excepted.
+Hand tools that do not become part of the solar collector structure are excepted. - 8.1.1.2 The above applies to both the primary solar collector and supplementary solar collectors. - 8.1.I.3 The solar collector does not need to be deployed solely by the driver or occupants of the solar car.
+The solar collectors can be deployed by team members. - 8.1.I.4 The solar collector or supplementary solar collector when deployed do not need to be in physical contact with the rest of the solar car.